KawaiiBone/LethalCompanyRemnants/README.md

 - [BuyableShotgunShells](https://github.com/MegaPiggy/LethalCompanyBuyableShotgunShells): An easy way to find objects in the game.
 - [Monsterdrops](https://github.com/fardin2000/MonsterDrops): Making it easier to synchronize scrap values on the network.
 - [Batteries](https://github.com/eXish/lc-batteries): For finding a way to make items spawn in a more unique and separate way.

+My endless gratitude to [Zaggy1024](https://github.com/Zaggy1024) for discovering the source of the biggest bug in this mod that has been haunting this mod since the beginning.

 A special thanks to Sapphy for supporting and aiding me with editing and cleaning up the public texts.
 If you want to support her or check out her work, you can find her on [Amazon](https://www.amazon.com/stores/Sapphire-Bellatora/author/B0CNHGCP4S?ref=ap_rdr&isDramIntegrated=true&shoppingPortalEnabled=true)!